rteoym-ibm/rteoym-ibm.github.io/_posts/2020-4-12-COVID19-CT-Scans-Classification.md

   |   |   +-- valCT_NonCOVID.txt
   ```

-  Each of the above text files contain the filename of the samples.
+  Each of the above text files contains the filenames of the samples.

 ```python